Tipper insurance

 How does weight affect tipper truck insurance?

-Here at Compare the Market, we can help you with quotes for vehicles weighing no more than 3.5 tonnes.
+Here at Compare the Market, we can help you with quotes for vehicles weighing up to 3.5 tonnes.

 Yes, there may be instances when paying for a whole year of insurance isn’t necessary.
 For example, you might only need cover to move a truck you’ve just bought to a building site or warehouse.
 Or perhaps you want to insure a new employee so they can get up and running straight away.

-What extras might I need for my tipper?
+What extras might I need for my tipper truck?

 How much does tipper van insurance cost?